juji-io/docs/docs/quality-chatbot-design-tips.md

 <p align="center"><img src="../img/preview-repeat-words.png" alt="Preview the repeat of user words" width="650"/></p>

 Again, it's important not to go overboard with the repeat-backs, or what sounded supportive can quickly become tiresome, and possibly even disingenuous.
-(Both the former are conversation killers in real life so you can imagine how an automated chatbot will fair having to deal with this kind of repetition).
+Both the former are conversation killers in real life so you can imagine how an automated chatbot will fair having to deal with this kind of repetition.

 * **Echo a user's feelings in a chatbot response**.

-Acknowledging user feelings, and making clear you understand them are the dual elements of empathy (Empathy is made up of 'cognitive empathy' which is understanding a person's concerns or predicament, which is a pre-requisite of 'affective empathy' which is the expressed concern to 'show' the person that you (or in this case the bot) can demonstrate its understanding.
+Acknowledging user feelings, and making clear you understand them are the dual elements of empathy.
+Empathy is made up of 'cognitive empathy' which is understanding a person's concerns or predicament, and it is a pre-requisite of 'affective empathy' that is the expressed concern to 'show' the person that you (or in this case the bot) can demonstrate its understanding.
 In other words it's a very important device, and here's how to build it.
 When your customizing your bots responses;

   	1. Define a `contains-sentiment` trigger
   	2. Create a corresponding chatbot response based on the detected sentiment